Quickstart

 - Creates

-~/.config/autospec/config.ymlwith default settings - Installs slash commands to
+~/.config/autospec/config.ymlwith default settings - Installs agent-native prompts for the selected agents

 Default config: